Arkadiusz Milik: Marseille

 On 21 January 2021, Milik joined Ligue 1 club Olympique de Marseille on an 18-month loan deal with an obligation to buy.
 He made his debut in a 3–1 loss against Monaco on 23 January.
 On 17 October 2021, he scored his 10th goal for Marseille in his 17th appearance in a 4–1 win against Lorient becoming the most efficient goalscorer for the club since Sonny Anderson in the 1993–94 season.
 On 19 December 2021, he scored a hat-trick against Cannet Rocheville in a 4–1 Marseille win, helping his club advance to the round of 16 in the Coupe de France.
 On 31 January, he scored another goal for the club in a 1:1 draw against Montpellier HSC helping Marseille to advance to the quarterfinals of the Coupe de France after a penalty shootout (5:4).
 On 4 February, he scored a hat-trick in a 5:2 victory against Angers SCO.
 On 17 February, he scored two goals for Marseille in a Europa Conference League match against Qarabağ FK.
 By achieving this, he became the second Marseille player in the 21st century to score at least six goals in UEFA competitions after Didier Drogba who scored 11 goals during the 2003–04 UEFA Cup.

 Juventus

 On 26 August 2022, Juventus announced the signing of Milik on loan from Marseille for the 2022–23 season.
 He became the third Polish footballer to play for the club, after Zbigniew Boniek and Wojciech Szczęsny.
 On 31 August, he scored his first goal for Juventus in a 2–0 victory over Spezia.

-On 21 June 2023, Juventus signed Milik from Marseille on permanent basis.
+On 21 June 2023, Juventus signed Milik from Marseille on a permanent basis.
 On 11 January 2024, he scored a hat-trick in a 4–0 victory over Frosinone helping Juventus advance to its fifth consecutive Coppa Italia semifinal.
 On 23 April 2024, he scored the winning goal in a 2–1 loss (2–3 agg.) over Lazio securing his side the spot in the Coppa Italia final.
+He missed the entire 2024–25 season after undergoing meniscus surgery in June 2024, as well as the majority of the 2025–26 season.